parcelLab/parcellab-zendesk-app/README.md

 ![Zendesk App in Action](./src/images/screenshot-0.png "Zendesk App in Action")

 ## Support

 If you have any specifc questions, please feel free to contact Andre ([hmmmsausages](https://github.com/hmmmsausages) / [andre@parcellab.com](mailto:andre@parcellab.com))

 ## General Flow / Installation / Configuration

+You can install the app directly from the Zendesk marketplace: [https://www.zendesk.com/apps/support/parcellab](https://www.zendesk.com/apps/support/parcellab)

 Please have a look at the dedicated [how.parcellab.works](https://how.parcellab.works/docs/third-party-app-integrations/parcellab-zendesk-app) for a list of features and installation and configuration instructions.